nbjiragale/NEW-AI-MOCK/project.md

 ## 4. Application Flow & State Management

 The entire user journey is managed within the main `frontend/App.tsx` component.
 It uses a state variable `page` to control which view is rendered, effectively acting as a simple router.
+The application state is ephemeral and lasts only for the duration of the browser session.

 1.  **Landing Page:** (`page: 'landing'`)
     -   The user is presented with the marketing page (`HeroSection`, `FeaturesSection`, etc.).